-- 1. Funds that buy down the total cost of the project (after which the development fair share percentage is applied) include railroad contributions, State grants and Federal Congressional earmarks (through appropriations process, competition, etc.) from transportation sources that are not allocated or approved by SBCTA (e.g., IMD, Demo, Caltrans ATP), TCRP, PNRS, or TIGER with local agency listed as lead recipient, PUC, and HBP). - 2.
-Funds considered part of the public share of the project cost include apportionments or allocations of State or federal transportation funds to SBCTA for funding of projects, whether managed by SBCTA or local agency (e.g., TCRP and PNRS with SBCTA listed as lead recipient, CMIA, TCIF, SLPP formula and LPP (formula and Authority competitive)), and State allocation and Federal apportionment by SBCTA (e.g., STIP, CMAQ, STP, TEA (SBCTA Allocation), TDA). - 3.
-Funds that buy down the development share of the project cost include other state or federal appropriations of funding to a project from a non-transportation source (e.g., HUD, BIA, DOD) or SLPP and LPP local competitive program (due to its DIF match requirement).
+- Funds that buy down the total cost of the project (after which the development fair share percentage is applied) include railroad contributions, State grants and Federal Congressional earmarks (through appropriations process, competition, etc.) from transportation sources that are not allocated or approved by SBCTA (e.g., IMD, Demo, Caltrans ATP), TCRP, PNRS, or TIGER with local agency listed as lead recipient, PUC, and and HBP). - Funds considered part of the public share of the project cost include apportionments or allocations of State or federal transportation funds to SBCTA for funding of projects, whether managed by SBCTA or local agency (e.g., TCRP and PNRS with SBCTA listed as lead recipient, CMIA, TCIF, SLPP (non-competitive)), and State allocation and Federal apportionment by SBCTA (e.g., STIP, CMAQ, STP, TEA (SBCTA Allocation), TDA). - 3.
+Funds that buy down the development share of the project cost include other state or federal appropriations of funding to a project from a non-transportation source (e.g., HUD, BIA, DOD) or SLPP competitive program (due to its DIF match requirement).